-dataset which ensures that out of the 26 days in the dataset, a cluster has to have instances in at least 4 days for it to be considered as regular behavior.
+a cluster has to have instances in at least 4 days for it to be considered as regular behavior.
 These thresholds should be set according to the size of the dataset; if we have only 7 days of data then threshold set to 15% would mean that a cluster can even contain an activity with only one occurrence which is not ideal.
 Because our system utilizes the regularity in human behavior, it is more suitable for large datasets.

 Our system works for single person homes.
 We plan to extend our system for multi person homes in the future.
 It will be straightforward if each sensor firing is associated with the corresponding user who triggers it.
 If such data association is not possible, we can use the variation in temporal characteristics of how different users perform an activity.
-Another limitation is that the segmentation step assumes that there are multiple rooms in the home and will not work if there is only one room.
+Another limitation of the current system is that we do not consider missing sensor events that may affect the performance of our system.
+In the future, we plan to address missing sensor events.
+Also, the segmentation step assumes that there are multiple rooms in the home and will not work if there is only one room.
 In such cases we need to design new techniques for segmentation.
 Also, as results show many activity instances are considered as irregular.
 However, the user may start to do an activity in a different way after the training.
 Therefore, we will develop ways to incorporate new trends in behavior by periodically re-training the system.